Incident Response Readiness Program

 - Measurable improvement in readiness across the year

-This ensures your capability evolves alongside threat conditions, organisational change, and regulatory expectations.
+This ensures your capability evolves in line with threat conditions, organisational change, and regulatory expectations.

 This includes validation of supporting capabilities such as digital forensics, threat hunting and compromise assessment, and training and capability development where required.